pedrofdzl/pedrofdzl/README.md

 - ⚡ Fun fact: ...
 -->

 <p>I'm a Computer Science Engineering student on my third semester at ITESM.
-I like to learn new thing and to implement them in my personal projects.</p>
+I like to learn new thing and to implement them on my personal projects.</p>

 - 🔭 I’m currently working on a Trip to the Sun and Genuin Physics
 - 💬 Ask me about anything